ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 The Alabama Department of Public Health provides an easy-to-access death registry for all public requesters.
 However, the death registry is not maintained independently.
 Rather, the death information held by the department is maintained alongside other vital records and can be accessed through the vital records service.

-The information typically required to search for death information on a death registry includes; the decedent's name, date of death, county, and last known address.
+The information typically required to search for death information on a death registry includes the decedent's name, date of death, county, and last known address.

 How to Find an Obituary for a Specific Person in Alabama